rancher/docs/content/rke/latest/en/config-options/_index.md

 In case both `kubernetes_version` and [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/) are defined, the system images configuration will take precedence over `kubernetes_version`.

+> **Note:** In RKE, `kubernetes_version` is used to map services default parameters and options.
+A detailed list of the options can be found [here](https://github.com/rancher/kontainer-driver-metadata/blob/master/rke/k8s_service_options.go)

 #### Listing Supported Kubernetes Versions

 Please refer to the [release notes](https://github.com/rancher/rke/releases) of the RKE version that you are running, to find the list of supported Kubernetes versions as well as the default Kubernetes version.